 Please email us at VolunteerProgram@MarinWater.org or call 415.945.1169 to sign-up.
 Contact us to schedule an orientation, and to pick up sanitized gear.
 Once you have completed the orientation, you may hunt for litter whenever you are out on the watershed.

 Marin Water collaborates with One Tam and partners like Slow & Say Hello to share updates about park programs and events.
 Staff and volunteer ambassadors are stationed with the One Tam mobile visitor center – aka the Tam van - at various locations on and off the mountain.
 They are a great presence and resource, serving and engaging our community.
 Ambassadors strengthen our ties with the passionate community of trail runners, hikers, nature seekers, and other user groups.
 Watershed Ambassadors receive public outreach training which includes communication strategies, developing outreach goals, and resources on timely topics.
+Please contact us if you would like to receive training to become an Ambassador.

 Volunteer Permission Slip